-10. Human confirmation
+10. Human Confirmation

-- Operations requiring human confirmation (Eg: Password change) shall implement controls for preventing automatic operations that could be performed by attackers.
+- Operations requiring human confirmation (Eg: Password change) shall implement controls to prevent automatic operations that attackers could perform.

 - Login happens via Two-factor authentication method.
-User enters their username & password, then he will be prompted to put an OTP to login successfully.

-- Forgot password feature goes through a flow where the user will be sent an auto generated password to his Email.
+User enters their username and password, then he will be prompted to put an OTP to login. - Forgot password feature goes through a flow where the user will be sent an auto generated password to his Email id.
 He needs to login with that and would be mandatorily asked to change his password. - Change/Reset password feature goes through a flow where the user needs to confirm his old password and enter new password twice.

-11. Cross site request forgery (CSRF or XSRF)
+11. Cross Site Request Forgery (CSRF or XSRF)